-Should You Tip or Expect Tips for Services in New Zealand?
+Should You Tip in New Zealand?

 Oh, tipping: the biggest culture divide in the world.
 Maybe that is an overstatement but where some countries require you to tip everyone and everything, others simply don’t expect tips at all.
-For New Zealand, paying someone a little extra for their service is not customary, but it is at the customer’s discretion.
+For New Zealand, paying someone a little extra for their service is not customary but it is at the customer’s discretion.
 In this quick guide, here’s everything you need to know about tipping in New Zealand.

 The First Rule of Tipping in New Zealand

 Tipping is not customary.
 You get a taxi into town, finish a meal at a restaurant, or get a haircut: you do not have to give a tip.
 The lady, gentleman or whoever provided the service is not expecting it from you.

 People in New Zealand on a working holiday visa who find themselves in hospitality or service industry jobs should not rely on tipping to add to their wages.
 The minimum wage is high to start with, so you won’t need tips to live.

 If you thrive off tips, then you are more likely to get them from tourists who don’t know the custom in New Zealand.
 So head for super touristy destinations and work as some sort of tour guide if tips are what you live for.

 Although it is not customary to tip in New Zealand, workers in New Zealand will certainly appreciate a tip to reward exceptional service.
 Tipping in New Zealand is more often found in cafes, restaurants and large hotels.

 Is it Rude to Tip in New Zealand?

 It is certainly not seen as “rude” to tip in New Zealand.
 In fact, anyone who receives a tip is likely to highly appreciate it.
 What’s more, New Zealand hasn’t been living in a cave for the last century, they know and understand what tipping is.